Christine-Lei/Emotionally-Aware-Image-Caption-Generation/README.md

 Authors: Tomisin Adeyemi, Christine Lei, and MinJoo Kim

 ## Overview
-This project explores emotion recognition from image-caption pairs using a multimodal teacher-student model architecture.
-We leverage the Scoratis dataset, which consists of 2075 images with 12489 interpretations per image, identifying predominant emotions such as happiness, sadness, and curiosity.
-By utilizing pretrained models for initial feature extraction and employing VisualBERT for integration and prediction, we aim to accurately classify emotional contexts from complex multimodal inputs.
+This project aims to study emotion recognition through transfer learning, employing the student-teacher model architecture.
+We utilize the Scoratis dataset, comprising 2075 unique images and 12489 total data points, as our target dataset and the basis for our Teacher Model.
+Each image is annotated with captions and emotions.
+Notably, repeated images exhibit varying emotions across subject annotations.
+We utilize the popular COCO Dataset, comprising of over 100k+ image-caption pairs, as our source dataset and the basis for the Student Model.
+The goal of this project is to generate emotions on the COCO dataset based on our trained teacher model.
+Ultimately, after augmenting the COCO dataset with emotions and building student and teacher models, we experiment with different techniques for finetuning.

-## Dataset
+## Datasets
-- COCO dataset
-- Scoratis dataset (cleaned version: 'cleaned_data.csv')
-- 'coco_predictions.csv'
-The Scoratis dataset includes a diverse range of emotions with detailed annotations.
-We preprocess the dataset by filtering emotions occurring over 100 times, reducing dimensionality to 29 significant emotions, and applying one-hot encoding for model compatibility.
-Additionally, the COCO dataset was used for further training using generated emotion predictions as proxy labels.
+- COCO dataset: raw data imported into code from the huggging face API.
+The dataset containing the noisy predictions, `coco_predictions.csv`, was too large to upload to github.
+- Scoratis dataset: cleaned version contained in ['cleaned_data.csv'](https://github.com/Christine-Lei/Emotionally-Aware-Image-Caption-Generation/blob/main/cleaned_data.csv).
+Images are too big to upload.

 ## Preprocessing
 - **Images**: Employ Fast R-CNN for visual feature extraction.